pipi32167/pomelo-http-plugin/README.md

 pomelo-http-plugin
 ==================

-## Wrap express module as pomelo http plugin
+Wrap express module as pomelo http plugin.

-##How to use pomelo-http-plugin:
+###How to use pomelo-http-plugin:

 ###Single server

 For example, your http server name is gamehttp.

-1. Create config/http.json, configure your http server
+#####1.
+Create config/http.json, configure your http server
 ```js
 {
   "development": {